 Understudies never substitute for listed players unless an announcement is made prior to the performance.

-The director is a member of the Stage Directors and Choreographers Society, a national theatrical labor union.
+The director and fight director are working on contract with the Stage Directors and Choreographers Society, a national theatrical labor union.

-The scenic and sound designers are represented by United Scenic Artists, Local USA 829 of the IATSE.
+The scenery, costume, sound, and lighting designers are represented by the United Scenic Artists, Local USA 829 of the IATSE.

 Videotaping or other video or audio recording of this production is strictly prohibited.